babakfp/pocketbase-types/README.md

 This is going to send a HTTP request to your app, letting you know that types neeed to be updated.

-In your app, you need to have an endpoint that will receive the request and update the types using the `pocketbase-auto-generate-types` package.
+In your app, you need to have an endpoint that will receive the request and update the types using the `pocketbase-types` package.

 Example how it's done in SvelteKit:

-`src/routes/pocketbase-auto-generate-types/+server.ts`:
+`src/routes/pocketbase-types/+server.ts`:

 ```ts
 import {